puneetmpatil/Designers-Design-A-Code-Editor/README.md

 #### Technologies Used

-React - a JavaScript library for building user interfaces React Simple Code Editor - A lightweight code editor for React.
+React - a JavaScript library for building user interfaces<br>
+React Simple Code Editor - A lightweight code editor for React.
 It provides syntax highlighting and other basic features of a code editor, while keeping the code simple and easy to use.

 #### Contributing